-[10] Halley Ducharme, genealogist, Société historique de Saint-Boniface supplied a second professional opinion by letter dated May 25, 2025.
+[9] Halley Ducharme, genealogist, Société historique de Saint-Boniface supplied a second professional opinion by letter dated May 25, 2025.
 Halley Ducharme indicated the following:

-"The information submitted for your client, Mr. Turenne, has been carefully reviewed.
-Based on the information given to us; as well as previous research, we are able confirm that Mr. Turenne does indeed have distant Indigenous ancestry.
-However, the original union occurred outside of traditional Métis National Homeland territory.
+"The information submitted on behalf of your client, Ms. Sach, has been reviewed.
+Based on the information given to us; as well as previous research, we can confirm that Ms. Sach does indeed have distant Indigenous ancestry, being the link to Ellen Frieier/Thomas/Brule from Oregon, USA.
+However, the original union occurred outside of the traditional Métis Nation territory.
 Therefore, unfortunately these ancestors, though of mixed Indigenous lineage, do not connect into the Historic Métis Nation as they were then known, nor do they meet the criteria used to identify the Métis set forth by the Métis National Council."

-"Our research conclusions are in accordance with the finding of the MNBC Central Registry that proof of Métis ancestry could not be confirmed within the genealogical line we were asked to examine.
-Therefore, Mr. Turenne's ancestors do not connect into the Historic Métis Nation as they were then known or their homeland."
+"Our research conclusions are in accordance with the findings of the MNBC Central Registry that proof of Métis ancestry could not be confirmed within the genealogical line we were asked to examine.
+Therefore, Ms. Sach's ancestors do not connect into the Historic Métis Nation as they were then known or their homeland."